The 9 Best Clocking-In Systems for Your Business

 Overseas-based support team not ideal for UK businesses

-Bodet’s clocking-in machines boast sleek, highly customisable touch screens that are intuitive and easy to use.
-Its state-of-the-art Bodet Kelio X7 is even outsourced to competitors and the efficiency of this device led our researchers to give it the top spot in our best fingerprint clocking-in machines ranking.
+Kelio’s clocking-in machines boast sleek, highly customisable touch screens that are intuitive and easy to use.
+Its state-of-the-art Kelio Visio X7 is even outsourced to competitors and the efficiency of this device led our researchers to give it the top spot in our best fingerprint clocking-in machines ranking.

-For a hands-free device, you’ll want to pick one of Bodet’s top facial recognition attendance systems.
-That said, the provider also packs card or fob-based options, which tend to be cheaper options since they’re based in simpler technology.
+For a hands-free device, you’ll want to pick one of Kelio’s top facial recognition attendance systems, such as the FaceStation 2 Smart Terminal.
+The provider also packs card, fob and digital options, which tend to be cheaper options since they’re based in simpler technology.

-In addition to recording information, when an employee clocks in with Bodet’s system, it will also display their personal data, such as holidays, sick days, and overtime.
+In addition to recording information, when an employee clocks in with Kelio’s system, it will also display their personal data, such as holidays, sick days and overtime.
 They will also be given the option to submit a request for time off.
-To know more about the provider, head over to our Bodet review.
+To know more about the provider, head over to our Kelio review.

 Bodet Kelio X7